 3. Increased workload

 Don't underestimate the value of social interaction, especially if you're an extrovert.
-Working from home can be ideal for introverted personalities who are able to focus better when they're alone, but many people find that they thrive on the company of others for creativity and motivation.
+Working from home can be ideal for introverted personalities who are able to focus better when they're alone, but many people find they thrive on the company of others for creativity and motivation.
 Telecommuters who enjoy the social aspect of their job may be unhappy with the isolation of working from home.

 5. Out of sight, out of mind